 Miller Samuel Hill Brown, Solicitors, are experts in all aspects of family law including collaborative law.
 This innovative approach involves a different way of settling issues.
 It differs from more traditional methods in that it allows clients to be involved proactively in the negotiations and discussions.
-Our team of family law specialists can help reaching agreement and dispute resolution using collaboration as an alternative process.
+Our team of family law specialists can help to reach agreement and resolve disputes using collaboration as an alternative process.

 As a form of alternative dispute resolution, a Participation Agreement is signed which means both parties are committed to resolving their issues without going to court.